Vtekz/cw/content/docs/personalBios.md

 draft: false
 hidemeta: false
 comments: false
-description: '"Struggling to write about yourself?
+description: 'Struggling to write about yourself?
 Discover 15 personal bio examples that are fun, creative, and effective.
-Learn how to present yourself in an engaging way on social media, personal websites, and more."'
+Learn how to present yourself in an engaging way on social media, personal websites, and more.'
 canonicalURL: https://blog.comfyworkspace.com/
 disableHLJS: true
 disableShare: false